briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

 ## 513.05   Permitting drug abuse

-1. _(a)_ No person, who is the owner, operator or person in charge of a locomotive, watercraft, aircraft or other vehicle as defined in Ohio R.C 4501.01(A), shall knowingly permit the vehicle to be used for the commission of a felony drug abuse offense.
+1. _(a)_ No person, who is the owner, operator or person in charge of a locomotive, watercraft, aircraft or other vehicle as defined in Ohio R.C.
+4501.01(A), shall knowingly permit the vehicle to be used for the commission of a felony drug abuse offense.